klepas/fuckyouimaplatypus-site/index.md

 ### FAQ
 How do I get there?
-: By car: enter the Bents Basin campground entrance from Wolstenholme Ave and follow the signs to the campground : By the platypus party bus: (a) picking up at Sydney Domestic Airport at 6:00pm 22/09/2017, (b) followed by Central station at 6:30pm 22/09/2017
+: By car: enter the Bents Basin campground entrance from Wolstenholme Ave and follow the signs to the campground : By the platypus party bus:
+- Picking up from Central station: 8:30am Saturday 23/09/2017
+- Returning from campgrounds: 11:00pm Saturday 23/09/2017 back to Central station
-: The party bus will return: 2:00pm 24/09/2017 for both Central station and Sydney Domestic Airport : Book your party bus seat on Eventbrite with your ticket
+- Book your party bus seat on Eventbrite with your ticket
+- Don't be late!
+If you miss the party bus, you'll need to sort your own transportation

+Do I have to camp?
+: No, you can be lame and just come Saturday (while we party all night long)

 What are the accommodation options?
-: In your own provided tent (Yes, Kmart tents are fine) : In rented tents provided by us (you will have to set up the tents yourself) - book on Eventbrite with your tickets : Feel free to hire a glamping company to setup up your tent : In your car or whatever vehicle you came in
+: In your own provided tent (Yes, Kmart tents are fine) : Feel free to hire a glamping company to setup up your tent : In your car or whatever vehicle you came in
 : In the next town 15 mins away (Wallacia NSW)